 Financial and Economic Education

-Mizuho positions the ongoing promotion of financial and economic education as a key initiative in the FY2016–18 Group CSR Initiative Policy.
+Mizuho positions the ongoing promotion of financial and economic education as a key sustainability area.

 With the use of electronic money and the like, cashless transactions in which people do not directly handle money in everyday life are becoming more common.
 At the same time, financial crimes such as billing fraud and fraudulent transactions are on the rise.
 In this situation, the need for "financial and economic education" that the role, the value, and the importance of money and that cultivates children's money sense and morality has been pointed out.

-Mizuho supports financial and economic education mainly at the elementary and secondary education level and the higher education level based on the belief that it is better to have a deep understanding of finance at a young age in order to live independently in an increasingly complex and globalized society, harnessing the Group's wide range of practical knowledge and know–how about finance nurtured through the provision of comprehensive financial services.
+Mizuho supports financial and economic education mainly at the elementary and secondary education level and the higher education level based on the belief that it is better to develop a deep understanding of finance as a child in order to become an independent adult in an increasingly complex and globalized society, harnessing the Group's wide range of practical knowledge and know–how about finance nurtured through the provision of comprehensive financial services.